crisdiaz-github/FishNinja/README.md

 # FishNinja
-A little project that uses the Microsoft Kinect device.
+A little project that uses the Microsoft Kinect device with the Kinect plugin for Unity.